joewiz/joewiz.github.io/_posts/2012-02-06-an-under-appreciated-use-for-xquery-wrangling-plain-text.md

 };
 {% endhighlight %}

 This **text-to-lines** function uses the **tokenize** function to split the text file into a sequence of lines (\n is the new line character).
 Then, for each line, we want to determine the "level" of indentation.
 A line with 0 tabs is not indented, so we can assign it a level of "0"; for each tab, the level of indentation increases by one.
 To check for the presence of tabs, we use the regular-expression-enhanced **matches** function: ^\s checks for a tab (or any whitespace space) at the beginning of the string.
 If this "matches" test fails, we can assign a level value of 0.
 If there are tabs, we need to isolate the tabs and count them.
 We isolate the tabs with regular-expression-enhanced **replace** function.
 Then we count the remaining characters (all tabs) with the **string-length** function.
 We can't forget the text content of each line, so we use the **replace** function again to isolate the post-tab and post-hyphen content of each line.
-Finally, we construct the new **** element.
+Finally, we construct the new `<line level="">` element.

-Passing our text to this function returns a new sequence of elements:
+Passing our text to this function returns a new sequence of `<line>` elements:

 {% highlight xml %}
 <line level="0">The President left at 8:48 am</line>